mikeulicny/quant/README.md

 Instantiate an auth object, passing the json file name of where the credentials were previously stored.
 Then call auth.post() to request a new access token.
-Calling auth.post(true) will request a new refresh and access token. auth.check() should be used in programs as it checks whether the current timepoint is past the access token expiry timepoint, and only requests a new auth token if the previous one is expired.
+Calling auth.post(true) will request a new refresh and access token. auth.verify() should be used in programs as it checks whether the current timepoint is past the access token expiry timepoint, and only requests a new auth token if the previous one is expired.